darrenpmeyer/scanresults/README.md

 This project was produced as part of a Veracode hackathon, but the twitter accounts and work product are not reviewed or sanctioned by Veracode.
 All work done as part of this is a personal project, so direct complaints at me.

+# Usage

+    python3 -u -m /path/to/scanresults /path/to/corpus_file.txt

+You may speficy more than one corpus file, and each argument may be a fileglob.

 # Notes and Dependencies

 * Python 3